Vermont utility finds alleged Russian malware on computer

 The Russian government has denied the hacking allegations.

-The DHS and the FBI made a 13-page report public Thursday with information about the malware code -- which was found on Democratic National Committee computers -- and urged entities to check for it.
+DHS and FBI made a 13-page report public Thursday with information about the malware code -- which was found on Democratic National Committee computers -- and urged entities to check for it.

-The report said activity by Russian civilian and military intelligence services is "part of an ongoing campaign of cyber-enabled operations directed at the U.S. government and its citizens."
-Russian operations went after "government organizations, critical infrastructure entities, think tanks, universities, political organizations, and corporations," according to the report.
+Homeland Security spokesman Todd Breasseale said Friday that the hackers went after "government organizations, critical infrastructure entities, think tanks, universities, political organizations, and corporations."

 The hackers sent fake emails, texts and other messages attempting to get US users to click on malicious links, US officials have said.
 Some links led users to download the malware while others prompted people to change their passwords, which the hackers could then use.